 A good lawn spreader will make the task of feeding your grass quick and easy and ensures you broadcast the right amount of fertiliser to nourish your garden without waste.

 In mid-spring (often late March to April), use a proprietary spring or summer lawn fertiliser at the manufacturer’s recommended rates.
 Feeding the lawn will increase vigour and help prevent weeds and moss from establishing.
 Apply fertilisers when the soil is moist, or when rain is expected.

 Early in the growing season, around Easter.
 A lawn would benefit from feeding and seeding.
-A good nitrogen-based fertilizer applied when the soil is damp will ensure good growth.
+A good nitrogen-based fertiliser applied when the soil is damp will ensure good growth.

-Later in the year, during the hot Summer months a mix of sulphate and ammonia fertilizer mixed with soil to a ratio of 4x soil to 1x fertilizer applied in cool or damp weather.
+Later in the year, during the hot Summer months a mix of sulphate and ammonia fertiliser mixed with soil to a ratio of 4x soil to 1x fertiliser applied in cool or damp weather.
 Using a lawn spreader set to 15 grams per meter squared for most lawn types.

-It’s not advisable to use strong nitrogen-based fertilizers late in the year.
+It’s not advisable to use strong nitrogen-based fertilisers late in the year.
 These over nourish the soil and cause late, leafy growth that will make your grass susceptible to damage from early frosts.

 The Royal Horticultural Society has detailed advice on how and when to care for your lawn using the products on this page.

 Buy Today For Direct Delivery of Lawn Care Products

 5% Off Orders Over £20 Using Code “FIRSTORDER5%“